There are many different types of mandolins out there. This article will focus on some of the best mandolins specifically for bluegrass music.

-The solid spruce top promotes outstanding projection while providing clarity and balance to the sound of your Ibanez M522SBS F-Style Mandolin, Brown Sunburst High Gloss.
+The solid spruce top promotes outstanding projection while providing clarity and balance to the overall sound of this mandolin.

-Die-cast tuners with pearloid knobs offer a durable release for tightening or loosening the tension on each string that can be turned smoothly for quick note changes without breaking a sweat.
+Die-cast tuners with pearloid knobs offer durability for tightening or loosening the tension on each string, and can be turned smoothly for quick adjustments without breaking a sweat.

-It comes with many accessories such as extra picks, strings and an electric tuner.
+The Ibanez M522SBS comes with many accessories like extra picks, strings, and an electric tuner.

-The beautiful nickel tailpiece can give you a classic and traditional appearance.
-The bridge is made of black-colored maple and it can be adjustable as well.
+The beautiful nickel tailpiece gives off a classic and traditional appearance.
+The bridge is made of black-colored maple and is adjustable as well.

 The Ibanez M700AVS Mandolin is perfect for the professional musician.
 Crafted from solid spruce and maple, the sound is clear with a defined high end.

-The deep, balanced bluegrass tone reverberates through its sunburst finish giving this instrument an alluring look.
+The deep, balanced bluegrass tone reverberates through its sunburst finish, which gives this instrument an impressive look.

 If you’re looking for a professional instrument built to provide pure, acoustic sound – you’ve found it!

 If you want to buy a great bluegrass mandolin that is built to impress, then you should go for this one.

-The F-style body is looking so good and attractive as well.
-The marvelous and outstanding sound and tones are producing from the F-holes.
+The F-style body looks fantastic as well, with outstanding sound and tones produced from the F-holes.
 It is a perfect example of clean workmanship.

 Buying Guide: How To Choose a Mandolin For Bluegrass

 Mandolins come in many styles and sizes.
 Each style and size plays an important role for different types of musicians.

-The mandolin roles in bluegrass music are limited.
-Therefore, you should know what a mandolin offers that adds value to your bluegrass band.
+The mandolin’s role in bluegrass music can be huge, so you should know what a mandolin offers that adds value to your bluegrass band.

-The wide variety of mandolins makes it hard to choose your mandolin; however, with the following tips, you will be able to select the best bluegrass mandolin.
+The wide variety of mandolins makes it hard to choose your mandolin; however, with the following tips, you’ll be on the right track to pick out the best bluegrass mandolin.

-1. Choose an F-5-style mandolin.
-Besides its elegance and flat top and f-shaped soundhole, a mandolin with this shape will produce a high-quality melody relevant to bluegrass music.
+Besides its elegance and flat top and F-shaped sound hole, a mandolin with this shape will produce a high-quality melody that is well-suited to bluegrass music.

-2. The best mandolin for bluegrass music should have tight strings.
-The strings allow the mandolin to produce high notes responsible for setting apart bluegrass music from the best.
+The strings allow the mandolin to produce high notes that are responsible for setting bluegrass music apart from the best.
 Ensure your mandolin includes the E and B strings.
-Not all mandolin have all the strings.
+Not all mandolins have all the strings that you might expect.

-3. When choosing a bluegrass mandolin, go for medium and small sizes.
-It allows you to use your mandolin for long hours while standing.
-Again, medium and small sizes can produce high-quality, high notes.
+Going for a medium or small size bluegrass mandolin allows you to use your mandolin for long hours while standing.
+Medium and small sizes can also produce high-quality high notes.

 As we have seen earlier, there are several types and designs of mandolins.

-Only a few types of mandolins can fit in bluegrass music.
-The best mandolin for bluegrass music will have the following features;
+Only a few types of mandolins can fit well in bluegrass music.
+The best mandolin for bluegrass music will have the following features:

 - The mandolin should have a teardrop shape.
-The shape allows the mandolinist to hold it comfortably as they stand upright.
-Therefore the mandolin should have a flat or a nearly flat back.
+The shape allows the mandolinist to hold it comfortably as he or she stands upright.
+The mandolin should have a flat or nearly flat back.

-- A wooden Mandolin produces the best tones.
-Therefore you should invest in a good quality wooden mandolin to play your bluegrass music well.
+- A wooden mandolin produces the best tones.
+You should invest in a good quality wooden mandolin to play your bluegrass music well.

 - The soundboard is the most crucial part of a mandolin.
 Spruce wood is the best for the soundboard.
-However, high-quality mandolins are expensive.
-You may opt for a lower budget and wind up with a mandolin that doesn’t use spruce wood, but the sound quality will not be as fine as a high-end mandolin.
+However, high-quality mandolins can definitely be expensive.
+You may opt for a lower budget and wind up with a mandolin that doesn’t use spruce wood, but the sound quality will not be as fine as a higher-end mandolin.

 Bluegrass Music Style Using a Mandolin